-Both of us remember the moment in 2015 that leaders from all 193 countries at the United Nations unanimously agreed to the Sustainable Development Goals (SDGs).
+Both of us remember the exact moment in 2015 that leaders from every nation at the UN unanimously agreed to the Sustainable Development Goals (SDGs).

-After three years of negotiation, at the precipice of finalizing the framework, we spent several hours working feverishly among a small group to hammer out final details.
-We knew it had to be right, as over the course of the negotiations, countries as well as policymakers, researchers, activists, and civil society had come to realize that our combined social, economic, and environmental futures were intertwined.
-The SDGs provided a vision we all wanted to support and achieve — and the joy and solidarity in the room when we hit on the final resolution was palpable and inspiring.
+After three years of negotiations, at the precipice of finalizing the framework, we had just spent several hours working feverishly among a small group of people to hammer out final details.
+We knew every word had to be right.
+Over the course of many hours of discussions, world leaders, policymakers, researchers, activists, and civil society had come together to better understand how our social, economic, and environmental futures were intertwined.
+The SDGs provided a vision we all wanted to support and achieve — and the joy and solidarity in the room when we reached the final resolution was palpable and inspiring.

-Since then, in the midst of all else that has happened globally in the past six years, it’s important to recognize that communities worldwide have continued to bring these Global Goals home — and make them a reality for real people in real neighborhoods.
+Since then, in the midst of all else that has happened globally, it’s important to recognize that communities worldwide have continued to bring these Global Goals home — and make them a reality for real people in real neighborhoods.